CarolineDelva/UnitedStatesGeologicalSurvey_LeafletJS-Project/README.md

    * Create a legend that will provide context for your map data.

    * Your visualization should look something like the map above.

+## Methods Used
+* Data Visualization
+* Data Collection
+* Mapping

+## Technologies
+* Python (Pandas, Numpy, Matplotlib, Jypyter Notebook)

+## Getting Started

+1. Clone this repository (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
+2. CSVs can be found in the [data](https://github.com/CarolineDelva/Pyber-Matplotlib-Project/tree/master/Pyber/data) in this repository.

+3. The Python script is located in the [Pyber](https://github.com/CarolineDelva/Pyber-Matplotlib-Project/blob/master/Pyber/pyber%20script.ipynb) folder.
+4. Run the script in a [Jupyter Notebook](https://jupyter.org/).

 ##Output